maicol1912/maicol1912/README.md

  🔭 I am an organized, responsible and very dedicated person.

- 🌱 I work well in stress situations and I am good at working in a team I can take on various roles without problems
+ 🌱 I work well in stress situations and I am good at working in a team, I can take on various roles without problems.

- 👯 I like sports and enjoy with my friends"
+ 👯 I like sports and enjoy with my friends.

 ### 👨‍💻 Languages and Tools